 |CAPT Joseph Carrigan

-Captain Joseph Carrigan, a native of Wanaque, New Jersey, graduated from the University of Notre Dame in May 1993 with a Bachelor of Arts in Government and was commissioned an officer in the United States Navy through the Naval Reserve Officers Training Corps (NROTC) program.
+Captain Joseph Carrigan, a native of Wanaque, New Jersey, graduated from the University of Notre Dame in May 1993 with a Bachelor of Arts in Government, and commissioned as an Officer in the United States Navy through the Naval Reserve Officers Training Corps (NROTC) program.

 Captain Carrigan earned a Master of Arts in Liberal Studies from Duke University and a Master of Arts in National Security and Strategic Studies from the Naval War College where he graduated with highest distinction.
 His awards include the Defense Superior Service Medal, the Meritorious Service Medal (two awards), the Joint Commendation Medal, the Navy and Marine Corps Commendation Medal (six awards), the Navy and Marine Corps Achievement Medal, and various campaign and service awards.
-In addition, he was awarded the Surface Navy Association Essay Award for 2010 and, for having graduated first among all U.S. Navy officers at the Naval War College, the Drs.
+In addition, he was awarded the Surface Navy Association Essay Award for 2010 and, for having graduated first among all U.S. Navy Officers at the Naval War College, the Drs.
 Daniel and Susan Thys Prize for Academic Excellence.
-Captain Carrigan is married to Melissa Hayes Thaxton of North Stonington, Connecticut.
-They have two daughters, Molly and Théa.